jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2016-04-08-ECOO-Round-1-Analysis/index.md

 First notice that the number of integers on the spinner is very large ($1 <= N <= 5000$), but the actual range of values each integer can take on is very small ($1 <= S_i <= 100$).
-Additionally, the number of occurences of each value does not matter.
+Additionally, the number of occurrences of each value does not matter.
 Thus we can have three loops that iterate through all possible values and check the following four cases to see if a value is possible:

 $$